 At the last count we found a total of 84 pubs in Exeter.
 They are everywhere !
-You'll find a pub within easy walking distance of every home in Exeter.
-When people refer to their 'local' they are referring to the pub (Public House is the formal term) that they like the most or the one they frequent most commonly.
+You'll find a pub within easy walking distance of every home.
+When people refer to their 'local' they are referring to the pub (Public House is the formal term) that they like the most or the one they go to regularly.
 English people go to pubs to meet friends, to unwind after a long working day or at the end of the working week and commonly to drink alcohol.
-England is famous for its pub culture and there are many different types of building, speciality drinks served, types pf decor and atmosphere.
-In this first in a series, our Adult courses Director Andy Bungay focuses on three historical pubs.
+England is famous for its pub culture and there are many different types of building, speciality drinks, decor and atmosphere.
+In this first in a new BLOG series, our man in-the-know Andy Bungay focuses on three historic Exeter pubs.

-The Turk's Head in Exeter, is located on the High Street next to the Guildhall.
-It is one of the city's oldest pubs, with over 700 years of history going back to at least 1289.
-It is famous for its connection to the world-famous writer Charles Dickens, who famously frequented it.
+The Turk's Head is located on the High Street next to the Guildhall.
+It is one of the city's oldest pubs, with over 700 years of history dating back to 1289.
+It is best known for its connection to the celebrated author Charles Dickens, who famously frequented it.
 At one point in its early history, it was a prison.
-It once held a Turkish prisoner in its cellar, influencing its name.
+It once held a Turkish prisoner in its cellar, hence the name.

-Today the Turk's Head houses its own micro-brewery.
+Today the Turk's Head houses its own micro-brewery and serves up beers made on the premises.

-is a classic street pub, located just 1 minute’s-walk from IPC in Colleton Crescent.
-A traditional pub with a real fire, interesting décor and a cosy, warm atmosphere, and beloved of the local community.
-The kind of place you can go alone and either sit quietly with a drink and read, or chat to one of the locals.
+The Hour Glass is a classic street pub, located just around the corner from IPC in Colleton Crescent.
+A traditional 'boozer' (synonym for pub) with a real fire, unusual décor and a cosy, warm atmosphere, it is beloved of the local community - the kind of place you can go alone and either sit quietly with a drink and read, or chat to one of the locals.

-The Hour Glass a pub for those 'in the know'.
+The Hour Glass is a pub for those 'in the know'.
 It's tucked away in a quiet corner.
-Currently owned by Exeter Brewery it serves a pint that has been carefully made just a coupe of miles down-river.
+Currently owned by Exeter Brewery it serves a pint that has been lovingly brewed just a couple of miles down-river.

-is located in the city centre.
+The Ship is located down a dark alley off Cathedral green and deep in the city centre.
 It dates back to the 15th Century, making it one of Exeter’s oldest pubs.
 It has a Tudor period-inspired design.
-Its real fire in winter gives it a lovely cosy, sociable feel and it also has a great choice of food.
+The real fire in winter gives the Ship a lovely sociable feel and it also has a great choice of food.

-It was occupied by loyalist soldiers during the English Civil war (1642 – 1651).
-And during World War 2, the dog of the owner, a black Cocker Spaniel called Sam, became known for his ability to carry drinks and collect tips !
+The pub was occupied by loyalist soldiers during the English Civil war (1642 – 1651).
+During World War 2, the dog of the owner, a black Cocker Spaniel called Sam, was known for his ability to carry drinks and collect tips !

-It’s now a great place for a Karaoke at the weekend !!
+The Ship is now a great place for Karaoke and live music at the weekend !!

 Thursday, March 26, 2026